 Even regions famous for their wet weather, such as the UK, are facing droughts due to low rainfall and increased water usage.
 In 2020, the UK saw only half of the average rainfall it would usually expect.
 According to the UK Centre of Ecology and Hydrology, that spring was the fourth driest ever recorded and the driest spring on record in many regions of England and Wales.

 That’s why a farm on Scotland's West Coast is using the Atlantic Ocean to grow vegetables instead.

 Led by Glasgow-based startup Seawater Solutions they are using saltwater instead of fresh to grow food.

 Growing sea vegetables in saltwater

-“We take this land, whether it’s degraded farmland or flooding-affected lands, and we then build an artificial saltmarsh ecosystem where we can extract food at the same time,” Yanik Nyberg, founder of Seawater Solutions, tells Euronews Living.
+“We take this land, whether it’s degraded farmland or flood-affected lands, and we then build an artificial saltmarsh ecosystem where we can extract food at the same time,” Yanik Nyberg, founder of Seawater Solutions, tells Euronews Green.

 “We’ll pump seawater over this area, sometimes we flood it, and then we’ll begin to grow saline plants.”

 These crops, called halophytes, thrive in waters with a high percentage of salt such as semi-deserts and seashores.